William J. Perry: Academia and corporate boards

 After he left the Pentagon, Perry returned to San Francisco to join the board of Hambrecht and Quist as a senior adviser.

 Perry rejoined the faculty at Stanford University, becoming a professor at the Freeman Spogli Institute for International Studies, co-director of the Preventive Defense Project at the Stanford University Center for International Security and Cooperation, and the Michael and Barbara Berberian Professor (emeritus) at Stanford's School of Engineering.

 In 1999, Perry was awarded the James A. Van Fleet Award by The Korea Society.

 Perry sits on the advisory board of the Commonwealth Club of California.
 Perry currently sits on the board of directors for Xyleco.
 Perry joined the financial board of the Thailand-based manufacturing company, Fabrinet in 2008.
 He was a board member of Theranos, a Silicon Valley biotech company which defrauded more than $700 million from its investors before it collapsed.

 On June 17, 2006, Perry gave the featured commencement speech to engineering and science graduates at the University of California, Santa Barbara.

+William Perry appeared as an important and influential person in the development of Silicon Valley, in the PBS documentary, Silicon Valley: 100 Year Renaissance (1998).

 On October 16, 2008, Perry was awarded the Sylvanus Thayer Award by the United States Military Academy.